andreuandreu/cultural_loss/notes/Embers (quest for fire) model, trait decay and recovery.md

 ## Embers (or quest for fire) model: trait decay and recovery

-If $k(t) < k_{th} \,\rightarrow k(t)=0$, where $k_{th}$ is a knowledge threshold beyond which, if the knowledge is not enough, the trait is considered to be lost. *For the Olympiads is a complex one, as it was alive in living memory, even though the event was not performed for thousands of years, but it needed other prerequisites before recreating the games, like Greek independence and the revival of athletics.* Thus, in theory,  $k_{th}$ can be arbitrarily low.
+If $k(t) < k_{th} \enspace \rightarrow k(t)=0$, where $k_{th}$ is a knowledge threshold beyond which, if the knowledge is not enough, the trait is considered to be lost. *For the Olympiads is a complex one, as it was alive in living memory, even though the event was not performed for thousands of years, but it needed other prerequisites before recreating the games, like Greek independence and the revival of athletics.* Thus, in theory,  $k_{th}$ can be arbitrarily low.

 $$